 Swimmers and divers love to swim with our Eastern Blue Groper, who we affectionately call ‘Bluey’.
-Blue groper live in shallow coastal waters and grow up to 1.2m long.
+Blue groper live in shallow coastal waters and grow up to 1.2m.
 Our coast is a nursery and breeding ground for schools of snapper and yellowtail kingfish.

-We love our Little Penguins which grow to only around 33cm, and are the smallest penguins on Earth.
+We love our Little Penguins, which grow to about 33cm and are the smallest penguins on Earth.
 We’re lucky enough to have Little Penguins at Manly, North Sydney Harbour – but they are an incredibly fragile endangered population, with only 40 breeding pairs left.

 We love our big brown seals.
-Australian Fur Seals are still recovering from 19th Century hunting.
-Locals and visitors love to spot seals when they swim in to Sydney Harbour, and sometimes even rest on the steps of the Sydney Opera House!
+Australian Fur Seals are still recovering from 19th century hunting.
+Locals and visitors love to spot seals when they swim in to Sydney Harbour and sometimes rest on the steps of the Sydney Opera House!

 With so much at stake it is our privilege and duty to protect our beautiful blue backyard for both our marine life and future generations.

-With so much to love, it's no wonder so many Sydneysiders are in support of a Sydney Marine Park.
+With so much to love, it's no wonder so many Sydneysiders support a Sydney Marine Park.